nswerner/handmade/NOTES.md

     8) -COMPLETE- Need to properly create horizontal lines that span 100vw
         - IDEA: create thin block element + border that has an id selector and goes 100%vw

-    9) Error handing on the session form still doesn't activate a red focus/active on the trouble element
+    9) Error handing on the session form doesn't activate a red focus/active on the trouble element

     10) -COMPLETE- Coffee dictionary has a duplicate picture in the seed file
         - changed seed file, will need to reseed to make change

     12) ?
 DEVELOP FULLSIZE PICTURE MODAL ?

-    13) SPEND MORE TIME IN SEED DATA
+    13) -90% COMPLETE (COULD USE BETTER DESCRIPTIONS) SPEND MORE TIME IN SEED DATA
         - REMOVE UNPROFESSIONAL/BAD PICTURES (or at least make them the second picture)
         - ADD MORE PICTURES
         - CHANGE DADS HAMMER, FAVORITE WATERWAYS DEFAULT

-    14) PUT APP ON CUSTOM DOMAIN
+    14) -COMPLETE- PUT APP ON CUSTOM DOMAIN

     15) ProductShow component will need revisiting after Review/Shopping Cart components are created
         - Add quantity to Products via migration